chharvey/counterpoint/docs/reference/types.md

 cause any side-effects, those side-effects will be observed in the order the entries are written.
 (This is significant if any values are function calls for example.)

-Record keys point to unique values.
-Latter properties take precedence.
+Struct literals are like record literals but prepended with a single backslash.
+As value types, structs can only contain other value types (including primitives).
 ```
-let elements: [
-	socrates:  str,
-	plato:     str,
+type StyleMap = \[
+	fontWeight: int,
+	fontStyle:  "normal" | "italic" | "oblique",
+	fontSize:   float,
-	aristotle: str,
+	fontFamily: str,
-] = [
-	socrates=  "earth",
-	plato=     "wind",
-	aristotle= "fire",
-	plato=     "water",
 ];
+let my_styles: StyleMap = \[
+	fontFamily= "sans-serif",
+	fontSize=   1.25;
+	fontStyle=  "oblique",
+	fontWeight= 400,
+];
 ```
-The value of the `plato` key will be `"water"`.

-Larger records are always assignable to smaller records, as long as the types match.
+Larger records are always assignable to smaller records, but assigning a smaller record to a larger record results in a TypeError.
 ```
 let elements: [
 	socrates:  str,